Top 10 Diamond Buying Mistakes

-However, even if you are sure of the accuracy of a diamond’s grading, it’s important to remember that stones of the same colour, cut grade and clarity will still likely differ.
+Even if you are sure of the accuracy of a diamond’s grading, it’s important to remember that stones of the same colour, cut grade and clarity will still likely differ.
 The brilliance and unique beauty of a diamond is always one of a kind, which is why many people prefer to view a diamond in person before buying.
 Whilst Queensmith diamonds can be purchased online, we also welcome you into our showroom to view the diamond, or a selection of diamonds prepared by our experts, before you buy.

 It’s natural to want to know that you are getting the best value for your money, but be wary of offers that seem too good to be true – they usually are.
 Diamonds are valuable commodities, and are priced as they are for a reason.